-While social media is a good tool for building an audience and getting your name out there, it has its limits.
-Popular digital influencers reach a point where social media is preventing them from further growing their brand's footprint and monetizing.
-They need more than it can offer.
+While traditional social media is a great tool for building an audience and getting your name out there, it does have its limits.
+Popular digital influencers reach a point where social media is preventing them from further growing their brand's footprint and monetizing their audience.
+Influencers are after more than traditional social media can offer and are seeking out different ways to expand their reach.
 A custom mobile app provides value that no single social media platform can match.
 Supplementing your social media presence with your own fan engagement app has several benefits to consider.

 Connection with Fans

 Another problem is that social media interaction tends to be passive.
-Fans can watch your videos, maybe comment or share, but that’s it.
+Fans can watch your videos, maybe comment or share, but the experience typically ends there.
 Two-way interaction is very limited.
 With an app, there are more opportunities for fans to take an active role in supporting your brand.
 For example, they could apply to host your online forums and groups or access app-only fanmail options.

-Even influencers with millions of followers can struggle to distinguish themselves from similar content.
-Mobile apps let you stand out, adding an air of professionalism and leadership to your brand.
-Because you have an engaging custom app, you seem more high-profile and trendy than others in the same subject who only use social media.
+Even influencers with millions of followers can struggle to distinguish themselves from similar content and keep their engagement going on a consistent, long-term basis.
+Mobile apps let you stand out among the masses, adding an air of professionalism and leadership to your brand.
+Because you have an engaging custom app, your brand may appear more high-profile and trendy than others in the same subject who only use traditional social media.

 A change in perception like this can help you transfer your popularity from a social media

 platform to your own brand.
-In short, you move past being a “YouTube star” or an “Instagram star” and become a celebrity in your own right.
-It’s easier to land cross-media jobs when you aren’t strictly tied to a platform.
+In short, you move past being a “YouTube star” or an “Instagram star” and become a celebrity and brand of your own.
+It’s easier to land cross-media jobs and sponsors when you aren’t strictly tied to a platform.

 Without an app, your online content is controlled by social media platforms.
-There’s no guarantee of longevity in the Terms and Conditions; they can use your content in their marketing or delete it at any time without explanation.
+There’s no guarantee of longevity in the Terms and Conditions; they have the legal right to use your content in their marketing or delete it at any time without explanation.
 (YouTube in particular has had a problem with videos being mysteriously deleted.)

 The lack of power can be damaging to an influencer’s online reputation.
 It’s especially worrisome that you have little to no control over what ads appear connected to your brand.
 Imagine you’re on Facebook Live talking about a new project and an ad for a competitor is shown during an Ad Break.